mac-comp240/hw5_dynamic-arrays/README.md

 ### Steps

-0. In main, create the dynamically allocated array named `nums`.
+0. In `main`, create the dynamically allocated array named `nums`.
 Check that it compiles.
 You can run your code, but times reported will be short to non-existent.

+1. Complete the function called `populate` as described here (and in the code).
+   a.
+Given the array and its length, write code to fill the array with values
+   b.
+At each index `i` in the array, store the square of `i`
-1. Complete the function called `populate` as described in the code.
-Note that you will need to cast the integer index in your loop to a double before multiplying it by itself--you need to fill the array with doubles.
-Compile and run and commit.
+   c.
+Note that you will need to cast the integer index `i` to a double before multiplying it by itself--you need to fill the array with doubles
+   d.
+Compile and run your code until this function works, then be sure to **commit**!

-2. Complete the function called `square_roots` as described in the code.
-Use the math.h library for this step.
-Compile and run and commit.
+2. Complete the function called `square_roots` as described here (in the code)
+   a.
+Given an array `arr_ptr` and given its length `N`, change every value in the array to the square root of its original value
+   b.
+Use the `math.h` library, which contains a `sqrt` function
+   c.
+Compile and run your code until this function works, then be sure to **commit**!

-3. Complete the function called `test` as described in the code.
-Compile and run and commit.
+3. Complete the function called `test` as described here (and in the code)
+   a.
+Given an array `arr_ptr` and its length `N`, this function should loop through the array and check whether the value at each index is equal to the index
+   b.
+Use `assert` to do the checks
+   c.
+Be careful about types here!
+   b.
+Compile and run your code until this function works, then be sure to **commit**!

-4. Complete the function called `rand_update` as described in the code.
-This one requires you to use the C function rand() to generate an integer between 0 and the size of the array - 1.
-Compile and run and commit.
+4. Complete the function called `rand_update` as described here (and in the code).
+   a.
+This function takes in an array `arr_ptr` and its length `N`
+   b.
+It should loop `N` times
+   c.
+Inside the loop, it should generate a random integer value between 0 and `N-1`
+   d.
+It should use the random integer as an index into the array, and it should change the value in the array at that index to be the square root of its previous value
+   e.
+Use the C function `rand` to generate the random integer
+   f.
+Compile and run your code until this function works, then be sure to **commit**!

-5. Add the line of code in the end of main() needed to give the array `nums` back and effectively de-allocate it and take it off of the run-time heap.
+5. At the end of `main` add code needed to de-allocate the `nums` array; Compile, run, and commit!
-Compile and run and commit.

 ## Identify the inefficient function